VyuWing-Learning/Web-Developer-Roadmap-Frontend/README.md

 **<https://github.com/enaqx/awesome-react>**

-NOTE: Check this out once you complete the playlist and beginner level projects to get familiar to th React ecosystem
+NOTE: Check this out once you complete the playlist and beginner-level projects to get familiar with the React ecosystem